First Nation Housing

 Additional Federal Support

-Outside of AANDC, the Government of Canada supports First Nations housing on reserve through programs administered by Canada Mortgage and Housing Company and Health Canada, and through the First Nations Market Housing Fund.
+Outside of INAC, the Government of Canada supports First Nations housing on reserve through programs administered by Canada Mortgage and Housing Company and Health Canada, and through the First Nations Market Housing Fund.

 Have an idea or example of a housing success story in a First Nation community?
 Submit your comments below or via email.